-The most common side effects of VENCLEXTA include diarrhea, nausea, low red blood cell count, upper respiratory tract infection, low platelet count, and feeling tired.
+The most common side effects of VENCLEXTA when used in combination with rituximab include low white blood cell count, diarrhea, upper respiratory tract infection, cough, tiredness, and nausea.

 VENCLEXTA may cause fertility problems in males.
 This may affect your ability to father a child.
-Talk to your doctor if you have concerns about fertility.
+Talk to your healthcare provider if you have concerns about fertility.

 These are not all the possible side effects of VENCLEXTA.
-Tell your doctor if you have any side effect that bothers you or that does not go away.
+Tell your healthcare provider if you have any side effect that bothers you or that does not go away.